naysok/Study-Kangaroo/README.md

 - KangarooSetting : Setting
 - Sequence : Connect to the Reset input to output a time sequence of the simulation / Frame
+- counter : Connect a Timer to this and it increments by 1 with every update, + Timer

 #### Forces